-Districts and custodial agencies must collaborate to ensure that each child in foster care remains in his or her school of origin if it is determined to be in his or her best interest for the duration of the child's time in foster care.
+Districts and custodial agencies should collaborate to ensure that each child in foster care remains in their school of origin if it is determined to be in their interest for the duration of the child's time in foster care.
 While these requirements no longer apply once a student has exited foster care, districts should continue to prioritize educational stability for these children.
-In addition to benefitting academically from school continuity, youth need to be able to maintain connections with peers, teachers and other supportive adults at the school during transitions from foster care.
 Districts may adopt policies that allow a child to remain in the school of origin through the end of the school year or when there is a natural juncture, such as the end of the semester or quarter.